|Nutritional Guidelines (per serving)|

 There are many recipes for bola de fubá, and most are pretty similar.
 Some people like to add coconut or cheese, for a moister, richer cake (bola de fubá cremosa).
 Use the most finely ground cornmeal you can find, so that the cake will have a delicate, light texture.
 In this case, you don't want the more grainy and crumbly texture of regular cornbread.

-- Preheat the oven to 350 degrees F. Grease a Bundt pan or angel food cake pan lightly with butter or vegetable oil.
+Preheat the oven to 350 F. Grease a bundt pan or angel food cake pan lightly with butter or vegetable oil.

-- Pour mixture into prepared pan.
-Place cake pan in the oven and bake for 35-45 minutes, or until cake has risen and the middle of the cake springs back to the touch.
+Pour mixture into prepared pan.
+Place cake pan in the oven and bake for 35 to 45 minutes, or until the cake has risen and the middle of the cake springs back to the touch.

 Remove cake from oven and let cool in the pan for 5 to 10 minutes.
 Loosen cake from the sides of the pan with a knife, then invert the cake onto a plate.
 Place the cake right side up, and dust with powdered sugar before serving.